GlumAir/Ranilspoultryinventorymanagementsystem/README.md

-  # Poultry Inventory Management System
+###Ranil's Poultry Inventory Management System

-  This is a code bundle for Poultry Inventory Management System.
-The original project is available at https://www.figma.com/design/Zt0bbz40r4r5cO7BQCqapw/Poultry-Inventory-Management-System.
+While Figma was utilized for the initial UI/UX wireframing and design concepts, this project represents a fully custom-engineered application.
+Our team handled the architecture and data handling for a functional system.

+Our key contributions to the codebase include:

   ## Running the code